 Vetting prospective suppliers is part art, part science.
-To do it well, you’ll need to navigate in the gray, as well as calculate in black and white.
-But as I have outlined recently, there has never been a more critical time to be sure that you have the correct partners to support strategic initiative launches, such as your participation in the circular economy.
+To do it well, you’ll need to navigate in the gray and calculate in black and white.
+There has never been a more critical time to be sure that you have the correct partners to support strategic initiative launches, such as your participation in the circular economy.

 When you begin a partnership with a new supplier, you can never be sure of a happy ending.
 But if you’ve done your due diligence beforehand, chances are your candidates for The Final Rose will have qualities that complement yours.

-Still, you may be wondering if your newest supplier is really THE ONE.
-And I’d say that some doubt here is completely understandable—and totally unavoidable.
+Still, you may be wondering if your newest supplier is THE ONE.
+And I'd say that some doubt here is entirely understandable—and unavoidable.